Call Us for a Free Consultation

 Las Vegas DUI Marijuana Attorney

-If you were arrested for driving under the influence of marijuana in Las Vegas, Nevada, or any of the surrounding areas in Clark County, Nevada, contact Gallo Law Office.
-As an experienced DUI defense attorney, James C. Gallo understands the complexities of these cases and can help you fight to get a favorable outcome.
+If you were arrested for driving under the influence of marijuana in Las Vegas, Nevada, or any of the surrounding areas in Clark County, Nevada, contact Gallo Criminal Defense Las Vegas.
+As an experienced Las Vegas DUI defense attorney, James C. Gallo understands the complexities of these cases and can help you fight to get a favorable outcome.

 Call (702) 385-3131 to schedule a free consultation to discuss your unique situation.
 A charge does not have to mean a conviction.
-Gallo Law Office represents clients throughout Clark County, including Las Vegas, North Las Vegas, and Henderson.
+Gallo Criminal Defense Las Vegas represents clients throughout Clark County, including Las Vegas, North Las Vegas, and Henderson.

 Information About DUI Marijuana